 The task force determined that PO, including high-resolution pulse oximetry (HRPO), administered by dentists is a supported strategy for identifying the appropriate therapeutic position.
-PO measures a patient's oxygen levels during sleep and is a type 4 sleep study.35 The position of the oral appliance is typically adjusted until the frequency of oxygen desaturations (oxygen desaturation index [ODI]) of a given magnitude (often 3% or 4%) is reduced to a target level or further advancement is uncomfortable.
-Unlike traditional PO, HRPO measures oxygen levels and incorporates a sampling rate at least every second.36
+PO measures a patient's oxygen levels during sleep and is a type 4 sleep study.
+The position of the oral appliance is typically adjusted until the frequency of oxygen desaturations (oxygen desaturation index [ODI]) of a given magnitude (often 3% or 4%) is reduced to a target level or further advancement is uncomfortable.
+Unlike traditional PO, HRPO measures oxygen levels and incorporates a sampling rate at least every second.
+The sample of the sampling rate at least every second.

-Studies have determined that PO may be useful in identifying the appropriate therapeutic position of an appliance.^{8,36,37} Adjustment based on reduction in both symptoms and the frequency of oxygen desaturations resulted in better resolution of the patients' SRBD than either method alone.37 The task force concluded that PO may be relatively easy to use and may be more beneficial than frequent HSATs in certain clinical settings.
+Studies have determined that PO may be useful in identifying the appropriate therapeutic position of an appliance.
+8,36,37 Adjustment based on reduction in both symptoms and the frequency of oxygen desaturations resulted in better resolution of the patients' SRBD than either method alone.
+The task force concluded that PO may be relatively easy to use and may be more beneficial than frequent HSATs in certain clinical settings.